 Collections/Edward Curtis/Natives of North Egypt

 One day, he was approached by a bank manager, asking if he would be interested in working with three Russian business men and a business relationship was formed.
 He traveled extensively back and forth to Russia.
-From the Black Sea, all through Siberia, Moscow and St. Petersburg.
+From Saint Petersburg to Moscow,down to the Black Sea, all through Siberia and Far East Russia.

 On a warm sunny day in Red Square Roger was facing the Kremlin wall.
 To his left was St. Basil’s Cathedral.
 He looked at that marvelous structure and thought, “How could a church survive some of the most brutal dictatorships the world has ever known?”
 It stood there unharmed, for over 400 years.
 With that thought, it was as if a light went off in his head.
 “Someone needs to make a record of the Russian Orthodox Churches in Alaska.”
 The vision of painting these churches never left his mind.